FsOrganization/Modules/README.md

 # Modules
-	This is a express&shop project.
+this is a express project
-	technical framework included spring framework,mybatis,mysql,jquery.